 Teaching English in France: Living in France

-With its rich culture, magnificent landscape, and delicious food, France is a popular destination for ESL teachers and is bound to inspire every imagination.
+With its rich culture, magnificent landscapes, and delicious regional foods, France is a popular destination for ESL teachers and is bound to inspire every imagination.

 Living and Teaching in France